 Wage garnishment happens when your employer withholds part of your compensation to pay your debts.
 Your wages can only be garnished as the result of a court order or a similar legal action and shouldn't come as a complete surprise.
 It’s important not to ignore a lawsuit summons.
 If you do, you lose the opportunity to fight a wage garnishment.

-The Consumer Credit Protection Act regulates wage garnishment, specifying the maximum amount that can be garnished and prohibiting employers from firing you because of a single wage garnishment.
+The Consumer Credit Protection Act regulates wage garnishment, specifying the maximum amount that can be garnished and prohibiting employers from firing you because of a single instance of wage garnishment.

 Maximum Limits on Wage Garnishment Amounts